Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 The Government recognises that there are situations where it will always be reasonable for a landlord to refuse a request – including where their superior landlord prohibits pets.
 If a landlord denies the tenant’s request, they can challenge this decision.
 Where there is disagreement, a tenant can escalate their complaint to the Private Rented Sector Ombudsman (see below) or through the court, with a final decision based on the evidence provided by both parties.

-The Tenant Fees Act 2019 will be amended to include pet insurance as a permitted payment.
+The Tenant Fees Act 2019 would be amended to include pet insurance as a permitted payment.
 The tenancy deposit can also be used for damages, although landlords should not attempt to recover costs twice for the same damage.
 In rare cases where the insurance and deposit do not cover the cost of the damage, a landlord can take the tenant to court to recoup additional costs.

 Renters (Reform) Bill – Rent increases and rent in advance